shivs25/angular5-canvas-drawer/README.md

 **Currently the main component that handles the parent svg has a default value for `preserveAspectRatio` set to `xMinYMin meet`.
 Currently this keeps svg scaling working correctly between High Resolution (IE retina) and standard displays.

 ## Latest Update
+Date: `2018-03-16` VERSION: `1.0.33-beta.32`
+- Added input to handle changes to a view box through a bounding box if needed

 Date: `2018-03-15` VERSION: `1.0.33-beta.31`
 - Exported ChangeHelperService